Getting started with Workflows

 I'm unable to save changes, there's a red banner appearing, what can I do?

 You may have misconfigured certain blocks in your workflow.
-You can user the "rearrange and "center view" options to re-organize your workflow and give you a clear overview of it.
+You can use the "rearrange and "center view" options to re-organize your workflow and give you a clear overview of it.

-Make sure that all of your blocks are correctly set up and connected to each others.
+Make sure that all of your blocks are correctly set up and connected to each other.

 When a block contains a misconfiguration, there will be an orange warning left of it.
 You can hover this warning with your cursor to display a tooltip giving you more information about the error related this block.